Dietetics Masters - MSc/PgD

 PG Diploma in Dietetics - Two Years Full Time

-MSc Dietetics - One Year Full Time
+MSc Dietetics - One Year Part Time (following completion of PG Diploma)

 Course Disclaimer